-The Directors are responsible for the maintenance and integrity of the Company's website.
+The Directors are responsible for the maintenance and integrity of the Company's financial statements published on the ultimate parent Company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-10. Internal control and risk management systems
+9. Internal control and risk management systems

-Rothesay has established internal control and risk management systems in relation to the process for preparing consolidated financial statements.
+The Company has established internal control and risk management systems in relation to the process for preparing consolidated financial statements.
 The key features of these internal control and risk management systems include:

-- management ensures that processes are appropriately followed, documented and controlled; - the Risk function and management conduct checks on internal controls at least half-yearly; - the Internal Audit function reviews and assesses controls on an ongoing basis; - management regularly monitors and considers developments in accounting regulations and best practice in financial reporting and, where appropriate, reflects developments in the consolidated financial statements.
-The Audit Committee is kept appraised of such developments; and - the Group's results are subject to various levels of review by management, and the Audit Committee and the Board review the draft consolidated financial statements, Strategic Report and Report of the Directors.
+- management ensures that processes are appropriately followed, documented and controlled; - the Risk function and management conduct checks on internal controls at least half yearly; - the Internal Audit function reviews and assesses controls on an ongoing basis; - management regularly monitors and considers developments in accounting regulations and best practice in financial reporting and, where appropriate, reflects developments in the consolidated financial statements.
+The Audit Committee is kept appraised of such developments; and - the Group's results are subject to various levels of review by management and the Audit Committee and the Board review the draft consolidated financial statements, Strategic Report and Report of the Directors.
 The Remuneration Committee reviews the remuneration disclosures.
 The Audit Committee receives reports from management and the external auditors on significant judgements, changes in accounting policies, changes in accounting estimates and other pertinent matters relating to the consolidated financial statements.